-The accompanying financial information as of March 31, 1999 and for the three month period then ended has been prepared by the Company without an audit, pursuant to the rules and regulations of the Securities and Exchange Commission.
+The accompanying financial information as of March 31, 1999 and for the three month periods ended March 31, 1998 and 1999 has been prepared by the Company without an audit, pursuant to the rules and regulations of the Securities and Exchange Commission.
 The financial statements reflect all adjustments, consisting of normal recurring accruals which are, in the opinion of management, necessary to fairly present such information in accordance with generally accepted accounting principles.